 - From Jasper, head north on Yellowhead Highway and follow signs for Miette Hot Springs

-23| Multi-day trek through Skyline Trail
+27. Multi-day trek through Skyline Trail

-You can download detailed info and description of the trail and campgrounds through this link.In case you’re unable to book campgrounds, you can try another stunning multi-day trek Tonquin Valley.
+You can download detailed info and descriptions of the trail and campgrounds through this link.
+If you cannot book campgrounds, you can try Tonquin Valley, another stunning multi-day trek.

 - Recommended direction from Parks Canada is starting at Maligne Lake and finishing at Maligne Canyon

-24| Mountain bike to the remote Snake Indian Falls
+28. Mountain bike to the remote Snake Indian Falls

 - North of Jasper, take Yellowhead Highway and then Snaring Road (more info is in the post linked above)

-25| Canoe around Maligne Lake
+29. Canoe around Maligne Lake

+Canoeing on Maligne Lake is one of the best things to do in Jasper and is often at the top of visitors’ bucket list.
 Rent a canoe, kayak or rowboat and paddle around Maligne Lake at your own pace.
 The panoramic views of the mountain peaks are spectacular.
 I’d recommend arriving early in the morning or late afternoon for calmer water conditions and better lighting for your photos.

-You can either rent by the hour or by day, there are several campgrounds along the far end of the lake only accessible by water on a multi-day canoeing/kayaking adventure.
+You can either rent by the hour or by day; there are several campgrounds along the far end of the lake, only accessible by water on a multi-day canoeing/kayaking adventure.